wgroeneveld/brainbaking/content/post/2021/01/hugo-rss-feeds-and-lazy-image-loading.md

 I know the documentation mentions `render-image.rss.xml` as a separate RSS renderer, but it [as reported](https://discourse.gohugo.io/t/how-does-render-image-rss-xml-work/29935) before, it currently does not work (v0.79.1).

+**Update, 9 Jan.
+2021**: It seems that the RSS reader [Feedly](https://feedly.com/) processes `<noscript/>` tags, resulting in two displayed images instead of one.
+Another `replaceRE` to replace the tag fixes that, although it's starting to get messy...

 ## Featured images in RSS feeds

 I still wasn't satisfied.
 Some blog posts use a "big image" (or "featured image" masthead), that is part of the article header, and is currently not shown in the RSS reader.
 After inspecting the RSS specifications, it seems that a `<img/>` tag in the description is the only way to do it (provided a `CDATA` wrapper is present), as opposed to twitter cards that have a dedicated tag for this.
 So, the above description tag was extended, and now looks like this: